CARBON FINANCE BOOTCAMP

 Carbon Finance Curriculum

 The bootcamp provides an overview of carbon markets, climate and carbon finance mechanisms, and industry terminology.
 Students will explore tensions and tradeoffs as carbon markets grow and rapidly evolve.
-An annotated bibliography for deeper reading will be provided to all participants.
+An annotated bibliography for deeper reading is provided to all participants.

 Targeted Networking

-Participants connect with other sustainability professionals and meet researchers from CSU and beyond who are conducting leading research across carbon management sectors.
+Participants connect with other sustainability professionals and meet researchers from CSU and beyond who are working at the forefront of carbon management.

 Expert Advising